 43. Tiger Skull Tattoo

 The human skull is a symbol of death, destruction, and grief.
 It is a popular tattoo because of the rich symbolism associated with it and because it makes for a statement piece.
-If you want something slightly different but still wish your body art to have an intimidating appearance, then a tiger skull tattoo is a great alternative.
+If you want something slightly different but still wish your body art would have an intimidating appearance, a tiger skull tattoo is a great alternative.
 The tiger is most commonly associated with power, but showing its skull could indicate that you are not afraid of death.
-It can also suggest that the qualities you value in life, for example, strength and being an apex predator, no longer matter in the end.
+It can also suggest that the qualities you value in life, such as strength and being an apex predator, no longer matter.
 This could serve as a reminder to live well without concern for the things you cannot control.

 44. Tiger Sleeve Tattoo

 Sleeve tattoos are for men and women who want to make a statement.
-Tattooing your whole arm takes dedication and commitment, and it is a way to show the world the things you love and value the most.
+Tattooing your whole arm takes dedication and commitment; it is a way to show the world what you love and value the most.
 The appeal of a tiger sleeve tattoo is that it tells a story and can reflect your thoughts and feelings.
 The big cat is a powerful animal that is respected and feared.
-It can be combined with various imagery to make for a detailed and beautiful inking.
+It can be combined with various imagery to create a detailed and beautiful inking.
 Examples include nature themes or Japanese or Chinese folklore; this would see you combining the tiger with mythological creatures like the dragon.
 Sleeves can be expensive and time-consuming to create, but it is a wonderful way to express yourself and show off your creativity.

 45. Tiger Stick and Poke Tattoo

 Stick and poke tattoos are among the oldest forms of tattooing but have enjoyed a resurgence of popularity in recent years because of a trend of people tattooing themselves.
 You should not tattoo yourself, but there is an appeal to this style created using a hand-held needle and rod.
-It has a distinctive appearance and is not as precise or detailed as electric machine tattoos.
-The imperfections of this piece add to the overall uniqueness, and this is why many people are drawn to it.
-Other pros include your piece will not hurt as much, but it can be time-consuming to complete; each line needs to be done several times to take.
-Stick and poke art can be detailed and beautiful or simple and minimalistic, depending on your preference.
+It has a distinctive appearance and is less precise or detailed than electric machine tattoos.
+The imperfections of this piece add to the overall uniqueness, which is why many people are drawn to it.
+Other pros include that your piece will not hurt as much, but it can be time-consuming to complete; each line needs to be done several times.
+Stick and poke art can be detailed, beautiful, simple, and minimalistic, depending on your preference.
 Find a tattoo artist who specializes in this style for the best results.